 You should include information on all exposures, both those delivered as part of standard care as well as any additional, research specific exposures.
 You should make it clear which are additional to standard care.

 You should describe the level of risk associated with the planned exposures, in terms of likelihood and impact, in a form of words that will be understood by most of your potential participants.

-More information about ionising radiation is provided in our 'Links' page.
+More information about ionising radiation is provided in our 'Resources' page.
 The 'Examples and Templates' page includes generic ionising radiation risk statements that are designed for inclusion in the Participation Information Sheet.

-You should include details of the information resources that you intend to access e.g. Office for National Statistics (ONS), National Records for Scotland (NRS) / General Register Office for Scotland (GROS), NHS Central Registers or other registries including those managed by NHS Digital (formerly Health and Social Care Information Centre (HSCIC)), or Information Services Division (ISD), in Scotland.
-For further information, please visit our 'Links' page.
+You should include details of the information resources that you intend to access e.g. Office for National Statistics (ONS), National Records for Scotland (NRS) / General Register Office for Scotland (GROS), NHS Central Registers or other registries including those managed by NHS Digital (formerly Health and Social Care Information Centre (HSCIC), or Information Services Division (ISD), in Scotland.
+For further information, please visit our 'Resources' page.

 You should describe what types of information you would like access to, and how this information is going to be used.

 You will also need to inform potential participants about issues around their confidentiality and how these will be managed (For more guidance visit 'Supporting Information').